Finding the Best Places to Retire Since 2006!

 Retire in Surfside Beach, South Carolina?

-Overview: Easygoing Surfside Beach, an oceanfront town along South Carolina's Grand Strand, has two miles of white sand beach and was incorporated in 1964.
-Its nickname is "Family Beach," and, as might be expected, it draws a lot of vacationing families.
+Easygoing Surfside Beach is an oceanfront town along South Carolina's Grand Strand and has two miles of beautiful white sand beach.
+The town's nickname is "Family Beach," and, as might be expected, it is popular with vacationing families.

 Private homes, vacation rentals, beach bars, low rise hotels and a resort or two line the beach, which is often a busy place with 36 access points.
 The town boasts a number of good restaurants, including the River City Cafe and Crabby Mike's Calabash.
 Golf clubs in the area include Deer Track and Indian Wells.
-The South Strand Senior Center offers health screenings as well as activities, and the Surfside Beach civic center sponsors art and dance classes (and its sports complex has baseball and football fields).
+The civic center sponsors art and dance classes (and its sports complex has baseball and football fields).
 Residents enjoy an annual BBQ festival, outdoor movies and concerts.
-Neighborhoods do not have sidewalks but are leafy.
-Some are a little bedraggled and have ranch ramblers, while others are nicely manicured and have homes on stilts.
-Surfside Beach Club is a gated, single family home community popular with baby boomers.
+Neighborhoods range from a little bedraggled with ranch ramblers to nicely manicured with stilt homes.
+Most areas do not have sidewalks.
+Surfside Beach Club is a gated, single family home community popular with empty nesters and baby boomers.

 Brookgreen Gardens and Huntington Beach State Park are within easy reach.
 Brookgreen has a zoo and a world-renowned sculpture garden, and Huntington is one of South Carolina's best birding sites.
-The Atalaya Arts and Crafts fair is also held there.
-Myrtle Beach's amenities are less than 15 minutes away.
+Myrtle Beach's amenities - shopping, dining, concerts, pubs, festivals and more - are less than 15 minutes away.

 Population: 4,500 (city proper)